Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Broken flavor symmetry, br2 vacua

-Clearly, these considerations with extra massless particles concern as well the cases when even one out of $U^{\bb-1}(1)$ Abelian photon multiplets is not coupled with the whole set of $\bb$ dyons.
-Due to the unbroken $Z_{\bb}$ discrete symmetry, all $\bb-1$ Abelian multiplets will not be coupled then.
-In any case (not even speaking about other problems), at least all $U^{\bb-1}(1)$ photons will remain massless at $\mx\neq 0$.
-But since all dyons are higgsed, there will be a large number of extra Numbu-Goldstone particles.
-According to our assumption "{\bf B}" (see Introduction), all variants with extra massless particles at $\mx\neq 0,\, m\neq 0$ in $SU(N_c)$ theories (in addition to normal Nambu-Goldstone particles originating from the spontaneous global flavor symmetry breaking) are excluded.
+Clearly, these considerations with extra massless particles concern as well the cases when even one out of $U^{2N_c-N_F-1}(1)$ Abelian photon multiplets is not coupled with the whole set of $2N_c-N_F$ dyons.
+Due to the unbroken $Z_{2N_c-N_F}$ discrete symmetry, all $2N_c-N_F-1$ Abelian multiplets will not be coupled then.
+In any case (not even speaking about other problems), at least all $U^{2N_c-N_F-1}(1)$ photons will remain massless at $\mx\neq 0$.
+But since all dyons are higgsed (this follows from the curve \eqref{(1.2)}, see \eqref{(B.15)}), there will be a large number of extra Numbu-Goldstone particles.
+According to our assumption "B" (see Introduction), all variants with extra massless particles at $\mx\neq 0,\, m\neq 0$ in $SU(N_c)$ theories (in addition to normal Nambu-Goldstone particles originating from the spontaneous breaking of the global flavor symmetry) are excluded.